-Every area of learning is already built into the class topics.
 We will continue to develop English skills by using a focus text so that children become totally immersed through the book into the topic, empathising with the characters so they develop a deep understanding of what they are learning about.
 Our curriculum is quite specific in terms of the core skills.
 Maths, English, Computing and Science skills are revisited constantly in a spiral of learning which is specifically targeted to meet the needs of all the children in every class.
 Children are excited by the challenges that their teacher provides, and they work their way up these with guidance from the adults who work with them.
+For the none-core subjects, we have focused our energies on creating ladders of progression.
+Every subject in the curriculum is built into the class topics but we have ensured that the ladders sit alongside the topics ensuring that the skills and knowledge learned are progressive and fit with the expectations of the year group.
 Our children have their own age-related targets but many are directed towards a greater depth through philosophy and higher order thinking in all or some areas, which is why many work above age-related expectation.
 Your child is being observed with great care and we assess their potential and provide interventions to move individuals or groups of children forward either emotionally or academically as required…we will let you know if these interventions are significant, and will involve you if necessary.
-None-core subjects - Humanities, Arts, PE are also taught through topics and it has never been the case that the topics are specific to particular year groups.
-What is required is that there is clear progression through each subject from stage to stage…we have a skills-based plan from Reception to Year 6 to ensure that children all make fabulous progress through their topics.

-This year we have decided to focus on ‘Community’ through our topics so that the children reflect on what they have learned and how they might apply this to their future lives.
+This year we have decided to focus on ‘Reflection’ through our topics so that the children reflect on what they have learned and how they might apply this to their future lives.

 BEHAVIOUR AND ATTITUDES

 We are very proud of our children and their attitudes to learning.
 We believe that behaviour is a communication and as our children are generally very happy, they behave exceptionally well nearly all of the time.